-This chapter provides an assessment of biodiversity impacts from clearing and other indirect sources for the construction of the project.
+This chapter provides an assessment of biodiversity impacts from clearing and other indirect sources for the construction of the proposal.
 The chapter also details measures to offset, avoid or mitigate impacts.

 Chapter 11 - Aquatic Ecology

-This section provides an assessment of impacts to Matters of National Environmental Significance (MNES) during construction and operation of the project.
+This section provides an assessment of impacts to Matters of National Environmental Significance (MNES) during construction and operation of the proposal.

 Chapter 13 – Biodiversity Offset Strategy

 This chapter details the proposed strategy to offset impacts from the construction and operation of the proposal.
 The strategy contains a comprehensive program of monitoring, land purchases, supplementary measures and funding to offset impacts on the threatened species, threatened ecosystems, National Parks and World Heritage areas.